BrentGrammer/learning-LLMs/README.md

     $$\sum_n w_n x_n + b$$
   - The product of the inputs, weights with the bias is piped to an Activation Function

-    - The Activation Function is usually a [squashing function](https://en.wikipedia.org/wiki/Hyperbolic_functions) of some kind (Sigmoid or Tanh)
+    - The Activation Function is usually a [squashing function](https://en.wikipedia.org/wiki/Hyperbolic_functions) of some kind (Sigmoid, Relu or Tanh)
     - The squashing function squashes so that the output plateaus and caps smoothly at 1 or -1 (as the inputs are increased or decreased from zero):

       ![tanh function](./tanh.png)